How to generate animated pixel art with AI and Python

 Try again; but enlarge the pixel blocks, and make the image flatter; make the background yellow

-Three side-by-side portraits of a man in sunglasses, transitioning from a photo to pixel art.
+Three side-by-side portraits of a smiling man in sunglasses, transitioning from photo to pixel art.

 Creating static pixel art with ChatGPT